£12.50 – £32.50

-Allium giganteum.
-This giant alliums grows to a magnificent 150cm, (4-5ft).
-They look fantastic plating on their own or in the herbaceous border.
-Bees and other pollinators are attracted to all alliums, but favour the giant alliums due to the sheer volume of small star-shaped blooms that produce this magnificent ball of colour.
+Allium Giganteum.
+These giant alliums grows to a magnificent 150 cm, (4-5 ft).
+They look fantastic grown as a centre piece in beds on their own or in the herbaceous border.
+Bees and other pollinators are attracted to all alliums, but favour the giant alliums due to the mass of small star-shaped blooms that produce this magnificent large ball of colour.

 Plant: Late September – Late November, three times the depth of the bulb.
 Spacing 25-30 cm.
 Flowers May- June.
 Flower height 150 cm

 Hardy.
 Perennial.
 Needs well-drained, fertile soil.
 Full sun or half shade.
 Feed with a slow release fertilizer.
 Ideal for borders, if growing a containers, make sure the bulbs have plenty of root space and feed with a slow release liquid fertilizer, Growmore is ideal.

 Propagate: When bulbs are overcrowded, lift once the flower stem has dried out and comes away from the bulbs easily.
 Separate the bulbs and store in a cool dark place, replant in the autumn.